 If I remember correctly, I got my novice license back in the late 70's (WH6AHZ).
 My first rig was a Ten Tec Argonaut 509 and remember working the world with 5 watts and a dipole.
 My first elmer was KH6CI Bill.
 Today, I still try to recreate those charisma filled early ham radio experiences.
 Either way the journey is still filled with fun and friends.
 73 & Aloha from the Hawaiian Islands.

-I also inherited my grandfather's car, a 1968 Mercury Cougar, and my wife bought me a 1955 Chevy BelAir 2 door sedan project.
-So I'm keeping busy.
 I try to spend time on 15m in the afternoons, 20m early eves, then 40m mid eves.
 Then when the 40m lull rolls in, I listen to 80m.
 Of course midnite on 10m usually turns up a few ZS6's.
 And I plan on getting back in the cw novice segments and send some slow code.
 I still believe thats where the real fun for me is!
 So if you need a QSO with KH6, gimme an email and lets talk.
 Oh, and yes, the 6m rig is always powered up and monitoring 50.110 mhz.